Infertility in women

 Special Considerations for Patients with Cancer

-According to the American Society for Reproductive Medicine, fertility drugs can be divided into three main categories:
+Medications to treat infertility can be divided into three main categories:

 If clomiphene does not work or is not an appropriate choice, gonadotropin drugs are a second option.
 Gonadotropins include several different types of drugs that contain either a combination of follicle-stimulating hormone (FSH) and luteinizing hormone (LH), or only FSH.
 Whereas clomiphene works indirectly by stimulating the pituitary gland to secrete FSH, (which prompts follicle production), gonadtropin hormones directly stimulate the ovaries to produce multiple follicles.

 Gonadotropins are given by injection.
 (Your doctor may show you how to self-administer the injection.)
 Gonadotropins include:

 - Human Menopausal Gonadtropins (hMG), also called menotropins

 - Gonadotropin-releasing hormone (GnRH) analogs, which include GnRH agonists and GnRH antagonists

 Gonadotropin drugs are either natural compounds extracted from urine or synthetic compounds that are genetically engineered in a laboratory using recombinant DNA.

 Human Menopausal Gonadotropin (hMG).
 HMG drugs, also called menotropins, contain a mixture of both FSH and LH.
 These drugs (Menopur, Repronex, Humegon) are all derived from the urine of postmenopausal women.
 HMG is administered as a series of injections 2 - 3 days after the period starts.
 Injections are usually given for 7 - 12 days, but the time may be extended if ovulation does not occur.
 In such cases, a shot of human chorionic gonadotropin (hCG) may trigger ovulation.